jina-ai/examples/advanced-vector-search/README.md

 In this demo, we use Jina to build a vector search engine that finds the closest vector in the database to a query

-This example uses [ANN_SIFT10K](http://corpus-texmex.irisa.fr/), which is a dataset comprised of three vector sets:
+This example is prepared to use one of these 2 datasets [ANN_SIFT10K or ANN_SIFT1M](http://corpus-texmex.irisa.fr/), which are datasets comprised of three vector sets:

-- 10K index
+- 10K or 1M index
-- 100 vectors query
+- 100 or 10K vectors query
-- 25K vectors to train
+- 25K or 100k vectors to train

+To run the local example, we show here the steps to work with ANN_SIFT10K (siftsmall).
+A [docker image](https://hub.docker.com/r/jinahub/app.example.advancedvectorsearch) is published where the ANN_SIFT1M (sift) has already been indexed using 4 shards.

 These vectors are [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform) descriptors for some image dataset.
 The example is easily adapted for use with larger datasets from the same source which can be found [here](http://corpus-texmex.irisa.fr/).
-For this demo, a vector is considered to be a document and only one chunk per document is used.
+For this demo, a vector is considered to be a Document.

-In this example, we use Faiss and Annoy Indexer Vectors from the hub (https://hub.docker.com/r/jinahub/pod.indexer.faissindexer) (https://hub.docker.com/r/jinahub/pod.indexer.annoyindexer).
+In this example, we use [Faiss](https://hub.docker.com/r/jinahub/pod.indexer.faissindexer) and [Annoy](https://hub.docker.com/r/jinahub/pod.indexer.annoyindexer) Indexer Vectors from the hub.

 This example will show how the same index created with an index Flow can be used to be queried using different type of indexers.